wickerwaka/Arcade-IremM92_MiSTer/docs/ic_notes.md

 74ALS273N, Octal flip-flip.
 Latches RGB value from palette data in IC16.
 Connected directly to IC16 data lines.
 CLK/CLR source unknown.
 Pin 155 on IC63, B2 on CN2.

 ## IC11
 PAL16L8.
-Generates the select signals for the shared ram multiplexers (IC17, 18, etc).
+Generates the select signals for the palette ram multiplexers (IC17, 18, etc).
 Inputs are from the three custom ICs and the videocontrol register.

 ## IC12
 72LS244, Octal Buffer.
 CN5 (3P).
 Lower Byte